h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 6\.
 Copy and paste  the following URL for the SumTransformer into the **Load Custom Recipe** box then click on **Save.**

-**Note:** The Driverless AI Recipe branches rel-1.9.0 and rel-1.9.0 are the same, and have been merged into rel-1.9.0; that is why we are using the links for the 1.9.0 branch.

 ```html
 https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.0/transformers/numeric/sum.py
 ```